martadams89/netlog-viewer/README.md

 ### Running in Docker compose

-You can bring up the container using docker-compose.
+You can also bring up the container using docker-compose.

 ```bash
 ---